Viewing properties is the most exciting part of buying a home.

 This is more a question for yourself as a buyer and you should spend time exploring the area around the property you are viewing.

-That will help you make a decision on whether the property is right for you.
+That will help you decide on whether the property is right for you.
 But remember to look at the surrounding area at varying times of day.

 What might be a peaceful wander at 11am could be a chaotic blend of traffic and people come 5pm's rush hour.